Main Balwaan

 Main Balwaan (lit.
-'I am a macho') is a 1986 Hindi-language Indian action film directed by Mukul S. Anand, starring Dharmendra, Mithun Chakraborty, Meenakshi Sheshadri, Utpal Dutt, Rita Bhaduri, Suresh Oberoi and Raza Murad.
+'I am a macho') is a 1986 Indian Hindi-language action film directed by Mukul S. Anand.
+The film stars Dharmendra, Mithun Chakraborty, Meenakshi Sheshadri, Utpal Dutt, Rita Bhaduri, Suresh Oberoi and Raza Murad.

+Main Balwaan was released worldwide on 28 November 1986, and received mixed reviews from critics.
+Commercially the film underperformed in India but did well overseas, and it was the 4th highest grossing film of 1986.